FullStack-HY/FullStack-Hy.github.io/src/content/4/en/part4d.md

 })
 ```

 The helper function _getTokenFrom_ isolates the token from the <i>authorization</i> header.
 The validity of the token is checked with _jwt.verify_.
-The method also decodes the token, or returns the Object which the token was based on:
+The method also decodes the token, or returns the Object which the token was based on.
+If there is no token passed, it will return error <i>"jwt must be provided"</i>.

 ```js
 const decodedToken = jwt.verify(token, process.env.SECRET)